Apply for on-campus housing: fall/spring semesters

 - Enrollment in JCC's Nelnet payment plan will allow you to move into the residence halls while you finish the financial aid process.
 Student bill information »

-6. Check your email
+6. Check your email & get ready to move in

 Check your email regularly for important Residence Life information such as policies, room assignments, and events like Move In Day.